ozontech/kelp/README.md

   // Rendering design system icons in the code completion and gutter (where breakpoints are).
   // Like with regular Android resources.
+  // This feature:
+  // 1. scans the fields of `containerClassName`
+  // 2. filters them using `propertyNameFilter`
+  // 3. applies `propertyToResourceMapper`
+  // 4. retrieves an icon by the resulting name from the xml that is available in the project
+  // or it's dependencies and places this icon in the code completion and gutter.
   "iconsRendering": {
     "codeCompletionEnabled": true,
     "gutterEnabled": true,